ndp/dizzidotz/generators.md

 ### Refactor, pass I

 This is OK, but not as maintainable as it should be.
-To change the key of the notes, my future self wil have to change all the numbers.
+To change the key of the notes, my future self willg  have to change all the numbers.
 I’d rather express the underlying math if possible.

 Turns out that this can be done with an old fashion `for` loop.